GraemeBradbury/animated-potato/Presentations/learning-to-learn.md

-#"Brain surgery for the autodidact." - How I relearned learning. #
+#"Brain surgery for the autodidact - How I relearned to learn"#

 ##Summary##
-It's the nature of a career in software development, that we are always learning.
+In late 2014 I challenged my treasured assumption that I was good at learning.
+I wanted to spend more time with my kids, and all the out of hours study was cutting into this.

-In an attempt to create more time to spend on family and life, Graeme, in late 2014, asked himself "Am I learning effectively?"
+So I spent the next year (and more) investigating and trying out techniques to improve my ability to learn.

-This talk is a history of some of the techniques he tried, what worked (or not) and why.
+This is the story of how I learned I was actually rather poor at learning, what I did to improve, and how you can do the same.

 ##Perception##
 1. Asperger diagnosis